onomondo/onomondo-eim/README.md

 (To run onomondo-eim under the control of `systemd`, the example service file /contrib/onomondo-eim.service may be used)

-To verify that the ESipa interface is reachable it can be probed using a webbrowser.
+To verify that the ESipa interface is reachable it can be probed using a web-browser.
 In the example above, the ESipa interface runs on 127.0.0.1, port 8000 and uses SSL.
-It can be probed by typing "https://127.0.0.1:8000/" into the address line of a webbrowser.
+It can be probed by typing "https://127.0.0.1:8000/" into the address line of a web-browser.
 The result should be the string "eIM working!".
 The REST interface can be probed with the same method (see section `eIM Information`).

 Configuration